What Are Hemorrhoids?

 Are There Any Specific Diets or Alternative Therapies for Hemorrhoids?

-The most common advice for the hemorrhoidal disease includes eating more fiber and making sure you remain well hydrated.
-However, putting this advice into practice is not always so straightforward.
-Usually, you will need to aim for between 25 and 30 g of fiber each day.
-This amount is more than twice the amount found in the average American diet.
-Ideally, you should aim to drink between six and eight glasses of water and other liquids each day, not including alcohol and coffee, which are diuretics.
-Many alternative hemorrhoid treatments include lifestyle remedies.
+The most common piece of advice for the hemorrhoidal disease is to eat more fiber and stay hydrated.
+However, putting this advice into practice is not always so simple.
+Consider aiming for 25 to 30 g of fiber a day.
+This amount is more than twice what the average American consumes.
+Ideally, you should aim to drink six to eight glasses of water and other liquids each day, excluding diuretics such as alcohol and coffee.
+Lifestyle changes are used in many alternative hemorrhoid treatments.
 Listed below are a few tips to help alleviate the symptoms of this health issue.
-You should discuss your treatment with your gastroenterologist to ensure it is the right next step for you.
+Consult your gastroenterologist about your treatment to ensure that it is the best next step for you.